 Southeastern had the second worst CaSL figures outside the GTR franchise, with 4.7% of trains cancelled or late, a 0.7 percentage point increase.
 This is in part due to the derailment of a freight train in Lewisham.

-London Overground had an increase in its CaSL figures due to the closure of the Romford and Upminster Line during 'Storm Doris' in February 2017, with 2.8%, a 1.0 percentage point increase compared to Q4 2015-16.
+London Overground had an increase in its CaSL figures due to the closure of the Romford and Upminster Line during Storm Doris, with 2.8%, a 1.0 percentage point increase compared to Q4 2015-16.